Climate & Planet

 Environmental Disasters: Types And 10 Big Ones

-Not all environmental disasters are the result of natural change.
-Many are the result of human error, carelessness or a combination of human-caused factors that create a disastrous outcome.
+Not all environmental disasters result from natural change.
+Many are the result of human error, carelessness, or a combination of human-caused factors that create a disastrous outcome.

 What Is An Environmental Disaster?

-Because the range of causes is so broad, people become overwhelmed when it comes to categorizing environmental disasters.
+Because the range of causes is so broad, people become overwhelmed when categorizing environmental disasters.
 The most significant confusion when using the term “environmental disaster” is using it interchangeably with “natural disaster.”

-An environmental disaster can sometimes be the result of a natural disaster, but it does not have to be.
-Environmental disasters can also be the result of human-caused incidents such as an oil spill or a nuclear blast.
+Environmental disasters can sometimes result from natural disasters, but they do not have to be.
+They can also result from human-caused incidents such as an oil spill or a nuclear blast.

-Environmental disaster – A natural or human-caused incident which results in a negative or “disastrous” impact upon the environment.
+Environmental disaster – A natural or human-caused incident resulting in a negative or “disastrous” environmental impact.

-Some individuals use the term environmental disaster to describe incidents that are a result of human-caused action.
+Some individuals use the term environmental disaster to describe incidents that result from human-caused actions.
 However, it is important to note that this is only one category of environmental disaster.

 Various Types Of Environmental Disasters

-• Wildfire burningAgricultural disasters occur as a result of an impact upon the farming industry.
-An example is the Dust Bowl that occurred in the U.S. and Canada between 1934 and 1939.
+disasters occur when something impacts the farming industry.
+An example is the Dust Bowl, which occurred in the U.S. and Canada between 1934 and 1939.

 • Biodiversity disasters result as an after-effect of a new species moving into a territory and damaging existing species or the environment.
 An example is the introduction of rabbits in Australia.

-• Industrial disasters occur as the result of large industries impacting the natural environment either in a small or global span.
-An example is the leak of methyl isocyanate in the Bhopal disaster or CFC’s depleting the ozone layer.
+• Industrial disasters occur when large industries impact the natural environment, either locally or globally.
+An example is the leak of methyl isocyanate in the Bhopal disaster or CFCs depleting the ozone layer.

-• Human Health disasters result from the spread of disease or other cause of mass death among the human species.
-An example is the Bubonic Plague.
+• Human Health disasters result from the spread of disease or other causes of mass death among humans.
+The bubonic plague is an example.

-• Natural disasters occur as a natural process of weather patterns or other factors affecting Earth.
-These can include earthquakes, hurricanes, tornadoes, tsunamis, wildfires, mudslides, sinkholes and droughts.
+• Natural disasters occur as a result of weather patterns or other factors affecting Earth.
+These can include earthquakes, hurricanes, tornadoes, tsunamis, wildfires, mudslides, sinkholes, and droughts.

-• Nuclear disasters result from a spill or damage to a power plant that results in a radiation leak.
-An example is the Fukushima power plant damage that resulted from the 2011 tsunami.
+• Nuclear disasters result from a spill or damage to a power plant that causes a radiation leak.
+An example is the damage to the Fukushima power plant that resulted from the 2011 tsunami.

 10 Major Environmental Disasters

-After being struck by a 9.0 magnitude earthquake, a massive tsunami followed which devastated Okuma in Fukushima, Japan.
-This resulted in the Fukushima Daiichi nuclear power plant failing.
+After being struck by a 9.0-magnitude earthquake, a massive tsunami followed, destroying Okuma in Fukushima, Japan.
+The Fukushima Daiichi nuclear power plant failed.

 Radiation poisoning killed many workers who tried to contain the damage caused by the meltdown.
-Additionally, trace amounts of radiation are affecting water supplies and grasses on which livestock feed.
+Additionally, trace amounts of radiation affect water supplies and grasses on which livestock feed.

-With water and food sources both becoming tainted by radiation, this event is expected to have long-lasting effects on the population of Japan.
-Radiation effects on the environment are unknown in terms of marine life and local wildlife.
+With water and food sources both becoming tainted by radiation, this event is expected to have long-lasting effects on Japan’s population.
+Radiation effects on the environment are unknown regarding marine life and local wildlife.

 In December of 1984, a pesticide plant in Bhopal, India, released a toxic gas cloud of methyl isocyanate that killed approximately 3,000 people.
 This gas cloud is the deadliest human-made environmental disaster in history.

-According to the sources, some 15,000 individuals died as a result of the immediate and delayed after-effects of the toxic gas cloud.
-The toxins released created a poison which harmed and killed many living creatures in the area.
+According to the NBC News, some 15,000 individuals died as a result of the immediate and delayed after-effects of the toxic gas cloud.
+The toxins released created a poison that harmed and killed many living creatures in the area.

-Because the primary heating source in the 1950s was coal, much of the pollution in the atmosphere was thick coal dust which caused respiratory irritation.
-Over four weeks, some 4,000 people died from respiratory distress and other illness prompted by pollution.
+Because coal was the primary heating source in the 1950s, much of the pollution in the atmosphere was thick coal dust, which caused respiratory irritation.
+Over four weeks, some 4,000 people died from respiratory distress and other illnesses prompted by pollution.

 When the nuclear reactor core of the power station exploded, over 50 tons of radioactive material polluted the atmosphere.
 The explosion and the subsequent radiation poisoning left cities abandoned and still stand isolated from the modern world.
 One example of this is the city of Prypriat.

-Around 350,000 individuals were evacuated to minimize their exposure to radiation as a result of the explosion.
+Around 350,000 individuals were evacuated to minimize their exposure to radiation due to the explosion.
 According to officials in the cleanup efforts, 4,000 deaths and over 70,000 cases of disability due to radiation exposure occurred.
-Children born after Chernobyl experienced high incidences of down syndrome, chromosomal aberrations and neural tube defects.
+Children born after Chernobyl experienced high incidences of Down syndrome, chromosomal aberrations, and neural tube defects.

 Adults and older children exposed to the radiation were more likely to develop cancer and other illnesses.
-Many went untreated due to the poor healthcare system made available to them after their exposure to radiation.
+Many went untreated due to the poor healthcare system made available to them after their radiation exposure.

 Here is a video that shows what Chernobyl looks like today: